SamsonA00321296/Games-fleadh/README.md

 This project contains the combined work of the following people:
-Carl Byrne, Peter Conroy, Sean Daniels, Samson Glover & Sam McAulay
+Carl Byrne, Peter Conroy, Sean Daniel, Samson Glover & Sam McAulay

 Work breakdown as follows: